Code of conduct

 - Unwelcome sexual attention.

 - Advocating for, or encouraging, any of the above behavior.

 - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-- If you believe someone is violating the code of conduct, we ask that you report it by emailing Teresa Finn or Kalimar Maia.
+- If you believe someone is violating the code of conduct, we ask that you report it by reaching out to an organizer.
+You may also report by emailing Teresa Finn or Kalimar Maia.
 Any email received will be kept confidential.